joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Code quality is consistently measured and tested using continuous delivery tooling, automated code quality vetting, scaling benchmarking, etc.

+* The approach to IaC is generally declarative and/or functional.
+The declarative approach focuses on what the eventual target configuration should be.
+The declarative approach defines the desired state, and the system executes what needs to happen to achieve that desired state.

 <b>Examples:</b>

 * Many projects are one-button initiated, end-to-end, from sunrise to sunset.
 This can include Application Lifcycle Management (ALM),